-We began our work in this field in 2016 with a year-long pilot for a London Office of Data Analytics (LODA), a collaboration between the Greater London Authority (GLA), Nesta, 12 London boroughs and ASI - a data science firm (now called Faculty).
+We began in 2016 with a year-long pilot for a London Office of Data Analytics (LODA), a collaboration between the Greater London Authority (GLA), Nesta, 12 London boroughs and ASI - a data science firm (now called Faculty).
 Together, we sought to develop a machine-learning model to help building inspectors identify unlicensed houses in multiple occupation (HMOs), properties that are often linked to dangerous and exploitative living conditions and which remain largely unknown to local councils.

 In late 2016 we worked with local authorities across the North East of England to explore how their collective data might help them to collaborate on understanding and tackling issues related to alcohol abuse.
 This pilot was less successful, as even after the data was collected and visualised on a regional map, it was not clear what local public sector organisations would do differently.
 Learning from that experience, we refined our four-step method for tackling public sector challenges with data, with additional guidance to help organisations think about what they would do differently with better data.